bozeman42/prime-teamcw/README.md

 ### Next Steps

+- [ ] Remove time sensitivity of the application by getting most recent available report data instead of using the current date
 - [ ] Ability to clear out old property data
 - [ ] Add a time stamp to click-through tracking and the ability to delete click-through data
 - [ ] Numerous other quality of life features